semanticdata/dotfiles/README.md

 # dotfiles

-Opinionated compilation of configuration files and other related items.
+Opinionated compilation of configuration files and other somewhat related items.

 ## GitHub